Jun 16, 2011

 The second piece of evidence I came across was a review of the map on our online store, Cyclosource, for the Allegheny Mountains PDF version.
 (Since this map is a pdf file, you have the choice to print it yourself or pay a bit extra and order the Allegheny Mountains Physical version, to have us print it on tear- and water-resistant, 8.5" x 11" paper.)
 This reviewer had almost an identical experience as the forum poster, mentioning the low-traffic roads, sites to visit off the route, and a tire size recommendation.

 While it appears to have been a good spring touring choice, don't despair that you missed your weather window for 2011.
-In the Routes & Mapping FAQ we recommend riding it any time between early spring and early fall, so you still have plenty of time to plan a trip for later in the year.
+In the Routes & Mapping FAQ we recommend riding it any time between late spring and late fall, so you still have plenty of time to plan a trip for later in the year.
 (Note: the other two reviews available on Cyclosource were posted in September and October, so fall could easily be just as great.)

 Map cover image by Routes & Mapping staff